hut6/docker-webpack/README.md

  - `composer watch` to automatically update changed assets
  - `composer dev-server` to run webpack-dev-server and define a manifest.json usable by Symfony
  - `composer yarn` to install Node dependencies

+# Local

+If you really need to run webpack locally, you will need to match your local npm setup.

+Run this command to view the dependencies in the docker image.

+    docker run --rm hut6/webpack sh -c 'cat $NODE_PATH/../package.json'

+You will need to add those to your global `package.json` in `~/.config/yarn/global`, or the equivalent.

+Please don't add them to the project `package.json`, that will just make it harder for future developers to rebuild assets.